 Live sessions will be held on Wednesday evenings from 5–7 pm Pacific Time, 6–8 pm Mountain Time, 7–9 pm Central Time, 8–10 pm Eastern Time, 9–11 pm Atlantic Time.

 The Business Bootcamp will cover everything from writing a mission statement to creating a financial plan to defining a marketing strategy.
-In this program you will have the opportunity to:

 This program is open to all new and aspiring farmers who want to gain the skills and knowledge to write (or rewrite) a business plan for a farm enterprise.
 The Business Bootcamp is a great place to explore the viability of your farm dream, figure out details for your first growing season, or to investigate adding another enterprise to your current farm.
 You don’t have to own a farm yet, but having at least one full season of farming experience is advised for participants.
 All production types are welcome!